We can make MLK Day 'A Day On,' rather than 'A Day Off.'

 Filter By Categories

-National leaders, and those who follow most closely in the Civil Rights footsteps of the slain Dr. King, encourage people to make Monday a time to serve others, to learn about his legacy, and reflect on how to make the world a better place.
+Martin Luther King Jr. Day is the only federal holiday that also is an official National Day of Service.
+National leaders, and those who follow most closely in the Civil Rights footsteps of Dr. King, encourage people to make Monday a time to serve others, learn about his legacy, and reflect on how to make the world a better place.

 Cincinnati

-2025 MLK Jr. Day March and Program
+2026 MLK Day March and Program

-National Underground Railroad Freedom Center (Downtown)
+Fifth-Third Community Day at the National Underground Railroad Freedom Center

 Annual MLK Day Blood Drive